Ruhaan-Bansal/Ruhaan-B-Blog/navigation/ideas.md

 This game is going to be a coding adventure for the people who will play it.

-The player (computer) will start in a world with a cyberish background (green and black colors) with lines of code in their also.
+The player (computer) will start in a world in DNHS and will move to diffrent places of the campus

 ## NPCS